noisebridge/deprecated-bureaucracy/consensus-process.md

 Purpose
 =======

-The purpose of this delay is to ensure that council-members who do not attend every community meeting have the opportunity to learn about a proposal through the [`Current Consensus Items` page](https://noisebridge.net/wiki/Current_Consensus_Items) page and either attend or find a proxy to attend a future meeting and discuss or object to the proposal.
+The purpose of this delay is to ensure that Members who do not attend every community meeting have the opportunity to learn about a proposal through the [`Current Consensus Items` page](https://noisebridge.net/wiki/Current_Consensus_Items) page and either attend or find a proxy to attend a future meeting and discuss or object to the proposal.

 Participation
 =============

-Only members of the Noisebridge council are entitled to full participation in consensus.
-If any council-member who is physically present at a community meeting objects to a proposal, that proposal does not represent the consensus of Noisebridge, and cannot reach initial or final consensus.
-Any council-member is free to object to a proposal in order to proxy the opinion of a council-member who is not present, or that of a member or guest.
+Only Members of Noisebridge are entitled to full participation in Consensus.
+If any Member who is physically present at a community meeting objects to a proposal, that proposal does not represent the consensus of Noisebridge, and cannot reach initial or final consensus.
+Any Member is free to object to a proposal in order to proxy the opinion of a Member who is not present, or that of an associate member or guest.

 Policies